-- 1. (Option 1) - Print out the sewing pattern and tape the pages together to create the pattern pieces. - Place the sewing pattern pieces on the fabric and use weights to keep them from shifting. - Consider marking the outlines with a water-soluble or heat-erasable marker, transferring all marks and notches, and paying attention to the width of the seam allowances. - 2.
-(Option 2) - If you have an iPhone, you can use the augmented reality sewing pattern with the VectAR app. - Download the app and print out the marker page, then follow the manual at Sewist.com VectAR Manual to use the AR sewing pattern.
+- 1. (Option 1) - Print out the sewing pattern and tape the pages together to create the pattern pieces. - Place the sewing pattern pieces on the fabric and use weights to keep them from shifting. - Consider marking the outlines with a water-soluble or heat-erasable marker, transferring all marks and notches, and paying attention to the width of the seam allowances.

+2. (Option 2)

-3. Cut a strap of fusible interfacing on bias, approximately 1.5 cm or 1/2 inch wide, and apply it to the neckline edges on the Front and on the Back, from the wrong side of the main fabric, to stabilise the edges (see the Figure on the right).
+- If you have an iPhone, you can use the augmented reality sewing pattern with the VectAR app. - Download the app and print out the marker page, then follow the manual at Sewist.com VectAR Manual to use the AR sewing pattern. - 3.
+Cut a strap of fusible interfacing on bias, approximately 1.5 cm or 1/2 inch wide, and apply it to the neckline edges on the Front and on the Back, from the wrong side of the main fabric, to stabilise the edges (see the Figure on the right).

 4. Sew darts on Front pieces.
-Cut bulk off of 1 cm, if desired, serge and press towards center.
+Start from the edge of the fabric, and stitch towards the dart corner, using a narrow stitch.
+Do not backstitch, leave long threads and tie a knot.
+Cut bulk off of 1 cm, if desired, and serge the raw edge.
+Press towards top.